 Volcanoes are formed by folding, faulting, uplifting, and erosion of the Earth's crust.
 Molten rock below the surface of the Earth that rises in volcanic vents is known as magma, but after it erupts from a volcano, it is called lava.

 The cracks formed beneath the volcano connect one or more linked storage areas of magma or lava.
 Magma is made of molten rock, crystals, and dissolved gas—imagine an unopened soda bottle with sand grains inside.
-The molten rock is made of the chemicals oxygen, silicon, aluminium, iron, magnesium, calcium, sodium, potassium, titanium, and manganese.
+The molten rock is made of the chemicals oxygen, silicon, aluminum, iron, magnesium, calcium, sodium, potassium, titanium, and manganese.

 There are many shreds of evidence of how the tube was born.
 The stones are sharp and slippery, and it's recommended to wear warm clothes and carry a source of light.
 The best time to visit is during the summer.
 You must see them for their scenic drive, cool cave, lava flow, and wildlife viewing.
 No pets and dogs are allowed.